-When the engine starts, the parking lamps will turn on and remain on as long as the engine is running.
-The doors will be locked and the climate control system may come on.
+When the vehicle starts, the park lamps will turn on and remain on as long as the engine is running.
+The doors will be locked and the climate control system will operate automatically if the vehicle has the automatic system, or at the same setting as when the vehicle was last turned off.